 Have Friends Bring You Things

 Lastly, if you can’t travel yourself or if shops only ship domestically, maybe you have a friend in that country or you know somebody who can bring you something.
-Personally, I’d advice you to use friend only very sparingly to bring you things because then they are happy to help.
+Personally, I’d advice you to use friends only very sparingly to bring you things because then they are happy to help, and otherwise you become a burden.

 Even, if can’t afford things you’d love to own at the moment or if you just don’t have access to nice clothes very easily, there is always a way to dress stylishly on a budget.
 I think the tips I provided here should provide you with all the fundamentals you need so you can build your very own wardrobe on a budget.